 So when I was invited to review the restaurant recently I was really looking forward to it.
 The drive to the hotel is through some lovely scenery and when we arrived I had a real sense of anticipation of what would be before us.

-The menu for the set lunch had a great choice - you can have a two course lunch for £12.95 and three courses for £15.95.
-Recently I have found that the fashion in more upmarket restaurants is for the menu to be heavily biased towards red meat and offal, Coed-Y-Mwster is refreshing different.
+The menu for the set lunch had a great choice - you can have a two-course lunch for £12.95 and three courses for £15.95.
+Recently I have found that the fashion in more upmarket restaurants is for the menu to be heavily biased towards red meat and offal, Coed-Y-Mwster is refreshingly different.
 I was delighted to find on the menu chicken and duck, as well as a vegetarian risotto and a salmon dish, something for everyone really.

 When I got there with my friend Rachel, we were shown to a lounge area to have a drink before our order was taken.
 Rachel ordered a glass of the house white, which she said was light and fruity, and I ordered a coke.
 After the difficult decision on what to pick, our order was taken and we sat and enjoyed the surroundings.
 I noticed you could order a selection of sandwiches and light food in the lounge area if you didn't want to sit in the dining room too so that's an alternative option for lunch.

 It was a warm day and the side doors were open.
-As I am a little nosey I decided to have a peak outside, and was pleasantly surprised to find a pretty garden area set up for informal dining.
+As I am a little nosey I decided to have a peek outside and was pleasantly surprised to find a pretty garden area set up for informal dining.

 The pretty garden